 Balancing crucial aspects of complex project management – scope, time, money, people – is one of the most strenuous tasks for any project manager.
 Any complication or obstacle results in sub-optimal performance and lowers productivity & returns for the organization.

-To help put critical elements in perspective, here is an outline of five common project management challenges that many businesses face in its due course.
+To help put critical elements in perspective, here is an outline of five common project management challenges that many businesses face in their due course.

 Another common challenge associated with this is managing the timeline for the project.
 When the project has fewer resources than actually needed, project timelines are extended beyond an acceptable time frame.
-When resource allocation becomes a challenge, it becomes top-priority for project managers to understand the demands and devise a system to effectively use resources so that the project is completed in the scheduled time.
+When resource allocation becomes a challenge, it becomes a top priority for project managers to understand the demands and devise a system to effectively use resources so that the project is completed at the scheduled time.